Trey Mancini Player Props: Cubs vs. Athletics

-On Tuesday, Trey Mancini (on the back of going 0-for-5) and the Chicago Cubs play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 9:40 PM ET.
+After going 0-for-5 in his most recent game, Trey Mancini and the Chicago Cubs take on the Oakland Athletics (who will start Mason Miller) at 3:37 PM ET on Wednesday.

-In his previous game he had a hitless performance (0-for-5) against the Athletics.
+In his most recent game he had a hitless performance (0-for-5) against the Athletics.

 Trey Mancini Game Info & Props vs. the Athletics